Friday, June 2, 2023

 A-ha - "Scoundrel Days" - ALBUM REVIEW (Synth Pop, 1986)

-A-ha must have felt the pressure on this release, their sophomore album.
-I was one of their new teenage fans eager to hear more from this band after a year-long wait back in 1986.
+A-ha must have felt some pressure on this release, their sophomore album.
+I was one of those teenage fans in 1986, eager to hear what came next after a year-long wait.

 No comments: